dsorchard/.github/profile/README.md

 </details>

 ## 🌿 The Plant
-> Read, Extract parts, and Learn the inner workings.
+> Read, Extract components, and Learn the inner workings.

 <details>
 <summary>Read More</summary>